usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Module-4-Media/Digital_Service_Project_Charter.md

 - Document the decision or next steps
 - Escalate to agency leadership or vendor executives if needed

-#### Celebrating success
+### Celebrating success

 To promote a healthy team culture and recognize progress:

-- The CO, COR, and PO will acknowledge milestone achievements during touchpoints.
+- The CO, COR, and PO will acknowledge milestone achievements during touchpoints
-- Sprint demos and reviews will include feedback and “what went well” moments.
+- Sprint demos and reviews will include feedback and “what went well” moments
-- Team wins (e.g., user value delivered, problems solved) will be documented for internal knowledge sharing and morale.
+- Team wins (e.g., user value delivered, problems solved) will be documented for internal knowledge sharing and morale